meolsen41-tech/expiry-scan-app-kygaqi/README.md

 This app was built using [Natively.dev](https://natively.dev) - a platform for creating mobile apps.

-Made with 💙 for creativity.
+Made by Marthe Singstad with 💙 for creativity.